 1. Match Your Budget to Your Home

 You should have realistic expectations before beginning your home search.
 Talking with a lender first can ensure that you’re looking in the right price range.
-Blindly shopping around without knowing your budget can be a big waste of time and set you up for heart break if you’ve found a home you love but can’t actually afford.
+Blindly shopping around without knowing your budget can be a big waste of time and set you up for heartbreak if you’ve found a home you love but can’t actually afford.
 Talking with a lender can help match you with financial programs that can maximize your purchasing power while minimizing your out-of-pocket expense.

 2. You’ll Receive a Referral to a Trusted Realtor Partner

 A lender you trust is important when it comes to finding a trustworthy realtor.
 Lenders who are local to the market will have better knowledge of the local real estate community.
-So, instead of finding a random realtor online, your lender can refer you to an agent who both specializes in the area you are looking in and the type of home you are looking for.
-An experienced lender have plenty of agents they trust and have worked with in the past, so they can easily refer you to a realtor that they know will be a great match for you.
+So, instead of finding a random realtor online, your lender can refer you to an agent who both specializes in the area you are looking and the type of home you are looking for.
+An experienced lender will have plenty of agents they trust and have worked with in the past, so they can easily refer you to a realtor that they know will be a great match for you.

 3. Puts You at a Competitive Advantage

 Getting pre-approved before the home search is a great strategic move when it comes to buying a home.
 In a nutshell, a conditional approval letter will help your offer stand out because it shows the seller that you can act quickly and are confident in your negotiation.
-Being prepared and knowing what your financial limits are can help eliminate any sense of doubt a seller may have in mind because it shows that you are serious about buying the home.
+Being prepared and knowing your financial limits can help eliminate any sense of doubt a seller may have in mind because it shows that you are serious about buying the home.